-In Obedience the dog & handler perform a predetermined heel work pattern on and off the lead, with sit down and stand exercises, send away and a dumbbell retrieve on the flat, over a 1m jump and an A-frame.
+The dog and handler perform a predetermined heel work pattern on and off the lead, with sit down and stand exercises, send away and a dumbbell retrieve on the flat, over a 1m jump and an A-frame.

 The exercises require the dog to search a number of “blinds” and find a hidden “criminal” (the helper), warning the handler of his presence by barking and preventing the helper from escaping.